On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Abstract

 \section{Abstract}

 We prove that the classical de~Bruijn--Newman kernel $K(u) = \Phi(|u|)$, arising in the study of the Riemann zeta function via the de~Bruijn--Newman constant, is not a P\'olya frequency function of order~$5$ (PF$_5$).
-The proof is computational: we exhibit an explicit $5 \times 5$ Toeplitz minor with rigorously certified negative determinant, established through interval arithmetic at 80-digit precision with formally bounded truncation and rounding errors.
-At the same Toeplitz configuration we certify positivity of all minors of orders $2$, $3$, and $4$; this shows that the \emph{Toeplitz PF threshold} within the two-parameter family $D_r(u_0,h)$ (Definition~\ref{def:toeplitz}) lies exactly at order~$5$ for this configuration, while the global question $K \in \mathrm{PF}_4$ remains an open problem (Section~\ref{sec:open}).
+The proof is computational: we exhibit an explicit $5 \times 5$ Toeplitz minor with rigorously certified negative determinant, established through interval arithmetic at 80-digit precision with formally bounded truncation and rounding errors; eight further configurations are certified by the same interval chain.
+At the central configuration we also certify positivity of the three determinants $D_2$, $D_3$, and $D_4$, so the first negative determinant in this fixed-configuration list occurs at order~$5$.
+This local sign pattern does not establish $K \in \mathrm{PF}_4$; the global PF$_4$ question remains open (Section~\ref{sec:open}).